markjprice/cs12dotnet8/docs/ch13-enabling-http3.md

 ![Chrome showing support for HTTP/3](assets/B19586_13B_01.png) *Figure 13B.1: Chrome showing support for HTTP/3*

 5. Unfortunately, if you review the output at the command prompt or terminal, or review Chrome diagnostic tools, you will find that the connection uses HTTP/2.
 This is because, "Browsers don't allow self-signed certificates on HTTP/3, such as the Kestrel development certificate", as described here: https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel/http3#localhost-testing.
 The official documentation does not show a work around because Microsoft decided the steps are too difficult.
 You can read about the issue here if you want to try the complex workaround: https://github.com/dotnet/AspNetCore.Docs/issues/23700.
+RTD wrote more detailed instructions that you can read here: https://github.com/markjprice/cs12dotnet8/issues/15#issuecomment-1987353759.

 6. Close Chrome and shut down the web server.